 1 --- There are individuals who refer to ADHD without hyperactivity as inattentive ADD (attention deficit disorder).

-3 --- Drugs that people with ADHD tend to prefer include tobacco, alcohol, cannabis products, opioids.
-Tobacco, cannabis and opioids treat some of the symptoms of ADHD.
-Alcohol doesn't treat symptoms as well but some people use it to help cope.
+5 --- Drugs that people with ADHD tend to prefer include tobacco, alcohol, cannabis products, opioids.

 Physical depression may also be a factor, physical depression may manifest itself through feeling as though the message from the brain telling the body to move is being hindered or blocked.